UKHomeOffice/asl-prototypes/README.md

 ## Notes

 The prototype authentication typically needs to be disabled when testing with users on POISE machines.
-The relevant code to be disabled is flagged in a comment in the server.js file.
+You can do this by editing the environment variable `USE_AUTH` via Render, or within the config file in `apps/config.js` with the `useAuth` setting.